OmenApps/django-directed/docs/extending.md

     return NewTypeService(config)
 ```

-Register your new graph service.
+### Register your new graph service

+Now that the factory and service for our new graph type has been built, we can register the service in our django project and make use of the resulting models.

 ```python
 factory.register("NEW_TYPE", create_new_type_service)